Ataye/ModCloudFlareIIS/README.md

 IIS Module for CloudFlare users
 ================================

+***THIS VERSION WORKS WITH CLASSIC ASP*** - When using this with Classic ASP it caused errors when using request.form because the module consumes the request (and POST) objects.
+Cloudflare send the originating IP in the header and is available as the ServerVariable 'HTTP_CF_CONNECTING_IP'.
+This version uses request.ServerVariables insteado of just request and this does not consume .form making it avvailable to the ClassicASP pipeline.

 *Restores original visitor IP address to web applications running on IIS and using CloudFlare's performance and security service.

 *Adds original visitor IP address to logs